 Figure 1 - Computer Enhanced Graphic Showing Upper and Lower Sections of Rod #4 taxing, the litigation process taught us who we were as an organization.
 Originally suits were filed against the Commonwealth of Virginia, the facilities engineering firm we had hired to do a condition inspection of the Lawn facilities, and our architect and curator for the Academical Village.
-Later, suits accumulation or damage of any kind.
+Later, suits were filed against three individuals involved with managing the university's facility assessment program, and suits were pending against the chief facilities officer, his predecessor, and the former deputy chief facilities officer.